standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 ill policy of honesty with parents; “and a nice boy too!
 No, he doesn’t go in for taking prizes.
 No, not yet.
 But I tell you what.”
-Mr. Merry’s voice {67}became intimate.
+Mr. Merry’s voice became intimate.
 “If I had a boy, I should like him to be your boy.
 I will tell you that.”

 Mr. Merry passed on, and paused at Mrs. Merry’s